Last Updated 4/27/2018

 Dan has helped me find a number of great old machines for the museum.
 Dan collects electro-mechanical calculators, along with classic computers and other interesting technological artifacts.

 Doug has provided the museum with a great deal of supporting information on the Wang 300-series calculators that has proven to be very helpful.

 Chuck kindly donated some Wang 300-series equipment that he had stored in his basement.
 This generous donation helped round out the configuration of the Wang 360SE system in the museum, as well as adding an invaluable source of accessories and spare parts which will help maintain the Wang 300-Series machines in the museum.

 A fellow desktop electronic calculator enthusiast and collector living in Belguim, Serge has been a wonderful source of inspiration for my calculator preservation efforts.
 He has also been a great source of information and photos which have helped document some of the machines in the Old Calculator Museum.
-Serge has built a wonderful calculator-related Web site called BE-CALC that you should make a point of visiting.
+Serge has built a wonderful calculator-related Web site called Calcuseum that has a huge number of calculators, and is definitely worth visiting.

 Mark loaned the museum his pristine Sharp Compet 363P calculator for a guest exhibit.
 The museum has since acquired it's own 363P, but would like to acknowledge Mr. Paulin's gracious loan of his machine for creating the exhibit on the Compet 363P.